blevinscm/fastapi-scaffold-base/README.md

 While learning and using FastAPI I have often needed/wanted lightweight project scaffolding.
 The project generators and scaffolding projects in the FastAPI ecosystem have been either too deterministic and too big or not deterministic enough for me.

-This uis how I set up a new FastAPI project.
+This is how I set up a new FastAPI project.
 I hope this is helpful.

 ## Dependencies: